Bit-Quill/amazon-timestream-tools/integrations/influxdb_connector/influxdb-timestream-connector/README.md

 ### IAM Lambda Permissions

-The following is the IAM permissions required for the InfluxDB Timestream Connector Lambda function to ingest data to Timestream for LiveAnalytics.
+The following are the IAM permissions required for the InfluxDB Timestream Connector Lambda function to ingest data into Timestream for LiveAnalytics.
 This IAM policy is attached to the Lambda function when deployed with the CloudFormation template.
 Additional policies are also attached for logging and DLQ functionalities.
 For the complete list of IAM permissions attached to the Lambda function, see the [template.yml](./template.yml).

 All items listed below in the IAM policy are associated to the equivalent values from your AWS account: